KimSmeenk/relatable-and-reliable-journalists/ethos utterance extraction/README.md

  * [01.
 Read downloads from Nexis Uni.ipynb](notebooks/01.%20Read%20downloads%20from%20Nexis%20Uni.ipynb)
  * [02.
 Removal of similar articles.ipynb](notebooks/02.%20Removal%20of%20similar%20articles.ipynb)

-We've manually downloaded 66,197 articles of `de Volkskrant`, `AD/Algemeen Dagblad` and `NRC Handelsblad` from [Nexis Lexis](http://proxy-ub.rug.nl/login?url=http://www.nexisuni.com) for these dates as docx-files, as we found this was the cleanest format.
+We've manually downloaded 66,197 articles of `de Volkskrant`, `AD/Algemeen Dagblad` and `NRC Handelsblad` for these dates as docx-files, as we found this was the cleanest format.

 | paper            | dates (count)                                                |